 The umpires shall retain possession of the match ball(s) throughout the duration of the match when play is not actually taking place.
 During play umpires shall periodically and irregularly inspect the condition of the ball and shall retain possession of it at the fall of a wicket, a drinks interval, or any other disruption in play.
-Where day/night matches are scheduled in a series white balls will be used in all matches (including day matches).
 Each fielding team shall have one new ball for its innings.